deepsahasbasani12-ops/OpenCMD-AI/README.md

 Perfect for developers, students, and AI enthusiasts who want a fast, private, and offline AI experience.

+Responses in less than 15 seconds and smart UI for easier understanding.

 ---

 ## What is OpenCMD Terminal?